• Skip to main content

 Are you wondering how to make risotto without having to constantly be stirring, then you should definitely try this method using a dutch oven!

-Ina Garten’s recipe for risotto is the best risotto recipe I’ve ever made because it is cooked in a dutch oven and no stirring is involved like a time consuming regular risotto.
+Ina Garten’s recipe for risotto is the best risotto recipe I’ve ever made because it is cooked in a dutch oven and no stirring is involved like a time-consuming regular risotto.
 I'm just a huge fan of her in general.
-I learned how to cook watching Food Network and love to try out her recipes.
+I learned how to cook by watching Food Network and love to try out her recipes.
 Her voice is so calm and soothing to listen to.
 Every now and then on this blog, I like to share Food Network chef recipes.

 Can you cook risotto in a dutch oven?